Beachy Head Lighthouse: Operation

-For more than 80 years, the red-and-white striped tower was staffed by three lighthouse keepers.
+For more than 80 years, the tower was staffed by three lighthouse keepers.
 Their primary job was to maintain the revolving light, which was then visible 26 nmi out to sea.
 For most of the 20th century cooking was done on a solid-fuel range and the accommodation was lit by paraffin lamps.
 Electricity first reached the lighthouse in 1975, whereupon an electric lamp was installed in the optic.
 The explosive fog signal remained in use until 1976 (when it was replaced by an 'ELG 500' electric emitter); at the time Beachy Head was one of the last lighthouses still using explosive signals.
 The lighthouse was fully automated in 1983 and the keepers withdrawn.

 A chalk fall on the cliff in 1999 severed the electric cable; during its repair the lamp and fog signal were replaced and upgraded.
 In June 2010, Trinity House announced in the five yearly "Aids To Navigation Review" that the light range would be reduced to 8 nmi and the fog signal discontinued.
-In February 2011, the work was undertaken and light range reduced by the installation of a new LED navigation light system.
-The old lens, though no longer in use, was left in situ.
+In February 2011, this work was undertaken: a new LED navigation light system was installed and the fog signal was decommissioned.
+The old lens, though no longer in use, was left in situ in the lighthouse (the new LED lanterns having been mounted on the gallery outside).
 The fog signal was also discontinued at this time.

 Trinity House announced in 2011 that it could no longer afford to repaint the distinctive red and white stripes and that it would have to be left to return to its natural granite grey.
 It stated that because boats now have high tech navigational systems the day marker stripes are no longer essential.
 However, a sponsored campaign to keep the stripes was launched in October 2011.
 The required £27,000 was raised.
 The tower repainting was completed in October using a team including two abseilers.
 Five coats of paint were applied to the copper lantern at the top and three on each hoop of the tower.

-In 2019 with the impending demolition of the Royal Sovereign Lighthouse, Trinity House has said it will increase the strength of Beachy Head light to compensate for the loss of Royal Sovereign.
+In 2018, with the impending demolition of the Royal Sovereign Lighthouse, Trinity House undertook work to increase the strength of Beachy Head light to compensate for the loss of Royal Sovereign; the work involved increasing the number of solar panels, which are positioned around the base of the gallery, and installing a more powerful LED lantern, giving a new nominal range for the light of 16 nmi.